18 |

 Food, Diet |

-Like many other honeyeaters Striped Honeyeaters like the flowers of bottlebrush trees and various types of grevilleas.
+Like many other honeyeaters Striped Honeyeaters like the flowers of bottlebrushes and various types of grevilleas.
 Again like many other honeyeaters, they do not exclusively feed on nectar, but use their sticky tongue to take insects too.
-Also known to feed on fruit and seeds.
+They are also known to feed on fruit and seeds.

 [Eulah Creek, NSW, October 2011]

-crystallized secretion) from the underside of a eucalypt leaf
+(the insect's crystallized secretion) from the underside of a

 [Eulah Creek, NSW, May 2011]